Lesson Horses

 The Next Generation!

 Steady Eddie is a 2018 QH gelding.
 Eddie is a chill, laid back dude that we hope will live up to his name and be the future Shock and Ellie of our next generation.
+The teens ride Eddie and are doing a good job preparing him to eventually move on to beginners.

 Hancock Amara Moon, aka Amara, is a 2018 QH filly.
 While we were expecting Amara to be our next generation’s spicy horse that is for those that like fire breathing dragons, she’s actually completely shocked us and is actually a pretty chill filly.
 She does occasionally have her moments, but she’s actually become pretty level headed and calm!